quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 {{!RFC8446}}.
 With proper random numbers, if fewer than 2^40 tokens are generated with a single key, the risk of collisions is lower than 0.001%.

-## Resource Consumption of the SID table {#sid-limits}

-When using Dynamic SID allocation, the load balancer's SID table can be as large as 2^56 entries, which is prohibitively large.
-To constrain the size of this table, servers are encouraged to accept as few SIDs as possible, so that the remainder do not enter the load balancer's table.

 # IANA Considerations

 There are no IANA requirements.